-So you got a puppy.
+Congratulations, you got a puppy.
 Everyone is excited.
 You got the crate, the bed, the toys, the puppy food, the treats and you started checking out trainers.
 However, one of the most forgotten about things that dog owners forget to do is the socialization.
-Yes, socialization of your puppy with strangers (men, women, children of all ages), in the car, at the vet, with you wearing sunglasses (yes you wearing sunglasses), the list goes on, is incredibly important in the first 4 months.
-More specifically from week 8 to week 12.
+What is dog socialization?
+Many times new puppy owners think it is just the socialization of dog with other dogs or other people.
+However dog socialization means more than that.

 There are a couple of things to remember.
 You don’t want to force your dog to meet other people or other dogs so read your dogs body language and the situation.
 If your dog isn’t comfortable, let it be and walk away.
 It’s better to walk away then to have your dog build a fear to something.
 Forcing them can actually make it worse.
 Yes, socialization of your puppy with strangers (men, women, children of all ages) is important but let them make the choice.